Data Analytics

 November 28, 2023

-By now, all marketers know that they need data to successfully engage customers throughout their entire customer journey.
+By now, all marketers know that they need data to successfully engage customers throughout their entire customer experience journey.
 But, with customers sometimes having needs and expectations that are very different from others—and even very different from their own previous wants and needs—nurturing each long-term relationship can be difficult.
 Yet, with the right data and strategy, it can be done.

 Building and sustaining relationships requires an in-depth understanding of each customer at an individual level.
 This includes knowing their past behaviors, what motivates them to take action, and also having the ability to predict what they will do next.
 Predicting and meeting changing needs and preferences are instrumental to creating customers for life.